milvus-io/milvus-docs/site/en/guides/monitor.md

       - targets: ['localhost:9093']
    ```

-   - rule_files: Specifys the file that defines the alerting rules.
+   - rule_files: Specifies the file that defines the alerting rules.

    ```yaml
    rule_files: